tobystaines/FaceRecognitionCVCW/README.md

 ExtractFeaturesAndTrainModels.m - This script replicates the training and testing of the six classifiers
 		included in the final RecogniseFace function.

-The following data files contain the models required by RecogniseFace: tobynet.mat
+The following data files contain the models required by RecogniseFace.
+They are not uploaded to GitHub due to size constraints: tobynet.mat
 HOGNB.mat
 HOGRandomForest.mat